ODickson/RNA_seq_portfolio_project/README.md

 ## Machine Learning using Python

-A breakdown of the machine learning I applied to this data set can be found in this [README file]().
+Unfortunately, the differential gene expression analysis was inconclusive, meaning no machine learning could be applied to this dataset.